 For those who want to extend their EBC trek in a different way, you may want to consider the popular variant starting from the villages of Jiri, Shivalaya or Bhandar, about an 8 hour drive from Kathmandu.
 This is the traditional route which early Everest expeditions followed, adding a significant extra leg (around 6-8 days) to the classic Base Camp trek, which you join at Lukla or Namache Bazzare depending on the exact route.

 This trek starts much lower down the mountains, giving you 5-10 days extra trekking through foothills and farmland as you ascend to the base of the Himalayas.
 There’s lots of great mountain views as well.
-This is a very quiet and secluded route, with only a few lodges dotted amongst the villages.
+This is a very quiet and secluded route, with only a few lodges and tea houses dotted amongst the villages.
 This gives you a chance to see local life and Sherpa culture in these regions, with very few tourists here, as well as a different landscape before you join the busy classic Base Camp trail.

 The Jiri route is a bit of a rollercoaster, with a lot of up and downhills over ridges, descending steeply to rivers.
 It’s quite challenging in the leadup to the classic trek - as hard in places as anything you’ll experience on that route.
 On the plus side though, this trek gives your body lots of extra time to acclimatize and you will be nice and fit for the rest of the Base Camp trek.

 Of course if you have serious amounts of time available, you could even add the Jiri leg to a longer trek like Gokyo Lakes or 3 Passes - now that will seriously tire you out!